zsteinkamp/zsteinkamp.github.io/_posts/2019-08-24-systems-of-working-the-role-of-leadership.markdown

 important dimension in evaluating a system of working is identifying the role of leadership in the team.

+Here are a few systems of working that you may encounter in the wild:

 ### In this corner: Command and Control
 On one end of the leadership scale is what I call "Command and Control".
 This is the typical single-leader taskmaster model.
 In this system of working, there